phi-beta/code-highlighter/LANGUAGE_TRACKER.md

 - ✅ **Markdown** - Achieved 10/10 test coverage

 ## Next Recommended Target
-**CSS** would be the logical next language to implement as it:
+With CSS now complete, **HTML** would be the logical next language to implement as it:
-- Complements our existing web stack (JavaScript/TypeScript)
+- Complements our existing web stack (CSS/JavaScript/TypeScript)
+- Forms the foundation of web development alongside CSS
-- Has well-defined syntax rules
+- Has well-defined tag and attribute syntax
-- Is essential for web development
+- Would complete the core web development trio
-- Would provide immediate value to users

 **Alternative high-value targets:**
 - **XML** - Foundation for many data formats and web services, enables XSLT/XPath later
+- **SQL** - Universal database query language with broad applicability
 - **CSV** - Simple but widely used data format, relatively easy to implement
-- **SQL** - Universal database query language with broad applicability